 Islamistan – means 'Land of Islam', used in various contexts

-Londonistan – French counter-terrorism agents gave the British/English capital of London this sobriquet.
-Sometimes used derogatorily to refer to the large immigrant, especially Muslim, population in London.
+Londonistan – A nickname given to London by French counter-terrorism agents.
+It is sometimes used derogatorily to refer to the large immigrant, especially Muslim, population in London.

-Talibanistan – a name for the government of Afghanistan under the Taliban
+Talibanistan – A name for the government of Afghanistan under Taliban rule.

 ^Hayyim, Sulayman (1892), "ستان", New Persian-English Dictionary, vol. 2, Tehran: Librairie imprimerie Béroukhim, p.
 30, archived from the original on 28 October 2020, retrieved 25 October 2020 Quote= ستان (p.
 V2-0030) ستان (۲) Suffix meaning 'a place abounding in'.
 Ex. گلستان a flower or rose-garden.
 Syn. زار See گازار Note.
 This suffix is pronounced stan or setan after a vowel, as in بوستان boostan, a garden, and هندوستان hendoostan, India; and estan after a consonant.
 Ex. گلستان golestan, and ترکستان torkestan.
 However, for poetic license, after a consonant also, it may be pronounced setan.
 Ex. گلستان golsetan